Three hexagons with the words usable, useful and desirable.

 As UX designers, we have a major influence over these two areas of the user experience.
 The key difference between the two is that usability is a minimum requirement—there is no user experience without usability.
 Desirability changes a product from usable into something that a user needs and desires and thus adopts.

-It is important in today’s always-connected world to consider mobile when you measure usability and desirability.
-While many of the ways we examine mobile products are the same as the way we examine desktop products, mobile products should be examined for usability and desirability in the context of their use (e.g., where and when and how will a mobile product be used?).
+It is important in today’s always-connected world to consider mobile, or even adopt a mobile-first approach when you measure usability and desirability.
+While many of the ways we examine mobile products are the same as the way we examine desktop products, mobile products should be examined for usability and desirability in the user’s context of use (e.g., where and when and how will a mobile product be used?).
 This is more important on mobile because desktop products tend to be used in fixed places, whereas mobile can be used anywhere.

 The Take Away